Publicity Department of the Chinese Communist Party: After 1949

 Before the founding of the People's Republic of China, the Central Propaganda Department managed cultural and educational work.
-After the founding of the People's Republic of China in 1949, the department had an increased role in activities related to mass organizations like trade unions, artists' associations, and party branches.
+After the founding of the People's Republic of China in 1949, the department took on a greater role in activities related to mass organizations, such as trade unions, artists' associations, and party branches.
 It became an important mechanism for mass line politics.
 Under the leadership of the Central Propaganda Department, it organized the Central Broadcasting Administration, the Central Publishing Committee, the Central Film Administration and other institutions.
-In December 1949, the Central Propaganda Department issued an instruction that party newspapers at all levels should not publicly promote themselves as official newspapers of the CCP, nor should they say that they are official newspapers of the government; they should simply say that they are newspapers of a certain place.
+In December 1949, the Central Propaganda Department issued an instruction that party newspapers at all levels should not publicly promote themselves as official newspapers of the CCP, nor should they say that they are official newspapers of the government; they should say that they are newspapers of a certain place.

-In the autumn of 1962, the Central Propaganda Department began to abolish the Party Committee system of literary and art units.
+In the autumn of 1962, the Central Propaganda Department began abolishing the Party Committee system in literary and artistic units.
 Xu Guangxiao implemented this system in the Ministry of Culture.
 Many units abolished the Party Committee system.
-In 1962, Yao Wenyuan 's article criticizing "Hai Rui Dismissed from Office" was resisted by the Beijing Municipal Party Committee headed by Peng Zhen and the Central Propaganda Department headed by Lu Dingyi.
+In 1962, Yao Wenyuan's article criticizing "Hai Rui Dismissed from Office" was resisted by the Beijing Municipal Party Committee, headed by Peng Zhen, and the Central Propaganda Department, headed by Lu Dingyi.
 In 1966, Mao Zedong pointed out that the Central Propaganda Department was "the palace of the King of Hell" and that "the King of Hell should be overthrown and the little devils should be liberated."
-He criticized Peng Zhen, the Central Propaganda Department and the Beijing Municipal Committee for protecting bad people, suppressing leftists and not allowing revolution.
-He also said that if bad people were to be protected again, the Central Propaganda Department would be dissolved, the Beijing Municipal Committee would be dissolved, and the "Five-Person Group" would be dissolved.
+He criticized Peng Zhen, the Central Propaganda Department, and the Beijing Municipal Committee for protecting bad people, suppressing leftists, and not allowing revolution.
+He also said that if bad people were to be protected again, the Central Propaganda Department, the Beijing Municipal Committee, and the "Five-Person Group" would be dissolved.